IntelliJ Platform Artifacts Repositories

 build.gradlefile, as explained below.

-Artifacts for IntelliJ Platform third-party dependencies are hosted at the Bintray repository.
+Artifacts for IntelliJ Platform third-party dependencies are hosted at a separate intellij-dependencies repository.
 A link to this repository should be added to

 build.gradle files when individual modules from an IntelliJ Platform artifacts repository are used.